ulsidae/cori_tts/README.md

 Run `main.py`.

-Write the text you want to synthesize in a `.txt` file, then select that file from the application.
+Write the text you want to synthesize in a `.txt` file, then select that file by clicking the "Select TXT" button.

 ---

 ### 8. Wait for synthesis

+By pressing the "RUN TTS" button, you can generate the synthesized audio.
 After processing is complete, the generated audio file will be saved in the `output/` directory.

 ---